Learning Contrastive Representation for Semantic Correspondence: Proposed Method

 To learn fine-grained representation models, we propose a pixel-level contrastive learning method explicitly for semantic correspondence.
 As shown in Fig.~\ref{fig:framework}(b), a pair of images $I_0$ and $I_1$ containing different objects of the same category are provided as the inputs.
 We then obtain an attention map highlighting the foreground object region via the self-attention module.
 Based on the attention map, we obtain $I'_0$ by applying a series of spatial data augmentations to $I_0$, including random horizontal flipping, rotation, and cropping.
 We use the same encoder network $q$, shared with the image-level module, to extract features for $I_0$, $I_1$, and $I'_0$, which are denoted by $F_0$, $F_1$ and $F'_0$, respectively, as shown in Fig.~\ref{fig:framework}(b)).
 We extract feature maps from the middle layers of ResNet50 instead of the feature vector from the last layer to learn the pixel-level representation.
 We introduce each sub-module in the following sections.

 \paragraph{Self-attention module.} We introduce a self-attention module to avoid including pixels from background regions.
 For the given source image $I_0$, we extract the feature $f_0\in\mathbb{R}^{C}$ after the last layer and the feature $K_0\in\mathbb{R}^{C\times H\times W}$ before the global average pooling layer, where $H$ and $W$ denote the size of the feature map.
 As the feature map $K_0$ keeps the spatial location information of pixels in $I_0$, we compute cosine similarity between normalized $f_0$ and all feature vectors in the normalized attention map $K_0$.
+The self-attention module is used to exclude background pixels when applying a series of augmentation to $I_0$ to obtain $I'_0$.
+The random image regions are cropped near the pixels using the largest cosine similarity.
+As such, the background pixels are less likely to be contained in the augmented image $I'_0$, thus eliminating the number of pixel paths starting from the background for more effective cross-instance cycle consistency.

 \paragraph{Associating pixels via affinity.} Given a pair of images $I_0$ and $I_1$ and their mid-level features $F_0\in\mathbb{R}^{C\times H_0 W_0}$ and $F_1\in\mathbb{R}^{C\times H_1 W_1}$, we use the correlation matrix $R_{01}\in\mathbb{R}^{H_0 W_0\times H_1 W_1}$ to represent the pixel-level similarity as: